 We went with the nickel-plated version, because non-anodised aluminium quickly loses its appeal and nickel silver (alpacca) is hardly manufactured anymore.
 Some of the lamps had a flanged lower edge to give the shade greater stability, because the material wasn’t very thick.

 The new lamps have a straight-cut edge (like some of the old models), and the pulley has been faithfully reconstructed like all the other parts.
 The socket and black covered cable are the only parts that have been changed to comply with modern requirements.

-Both versions (screen diameters 300mm and 500mm) are available with and without roller pull, as well as in the surfaces polished and nickel-plated aluminum and white lacquered aluminum.
+Both versions (screen diameters 300mm and 500mm) are available with and without roller pull, in the surface polished and nickel-plated aluminum.

 Each lamp is numbered consecutively and bears the TECNOLUMEN / BAUHAUS logo.

 Marianne Brandt’s unique talent was soon picked up by László Moholy-Nagy.
 Inspired by him, Brandt undertook her studies in the male-dominated field of metalworking, where she was more successful than many of her classmates.Learn more about Marianne Brandt